Yselim1/BackgroundJobs/README.md

 The following security limitations currently exist:

+- The API has no authentication or authorization.
+Job creation, replacement, deletion, and execution endpoints must only be accessible to trusted users.
 - `COMMAND` steps run commands through the host operating system shell.
 They can execute any command available to the server process.
 - `COMMAND` steps inherit the server environment and can define their own working directory and environment variables.